Simple Passivation Test for Type 420 / 4xx / 400 Series Stainless Steel?.

 Englewood, New Jersey

 Q. I want to make stainless steel testing chemical for sorting 316 and 304.
-If anyone knows about this, how to make this chemica, then please write here or send on my mail.Shabbir Sheikh
+If anyone knows about this, how to make this chemical, then please write here.Shabbir Sheikh

 - Faisalabad Pakistan